Big Generator: Background

 In February 1985, the Yes line-up of Jon Anderson, bassist Chris Squire, keyboardist Tony Kaye, drummer Alan White, and guitarist and vocalist Trevor Rabin, ended a twelve-month world tour in support of their eleventh studio album, 90125 (1983).
 That album marked a considerable change in direction for the group, moving from their pioneering progressive rock sound of the 1970s towards more accessible and pop-oriented music, helped by the production of Trevor Horn and Rabin's demos, which formed most of the album.
 90125 became the band's highest selling album, helped by their first and only US number one single "Owner of a Lonely Heart".
 The album also earned Yes's only Grammy Award, winning Best Rock Instrumental Performance for "Cinema".

 Rehearsals began in Hollywood, California in August 1985 with Horn resuming his role as producer.
 Rabin felt nervous and pressured when their label, Atco Records, informed him that they wished for another hit like "Owner of a Lonely Heart", but he wanted to move from the band's past and do something different regardless of its success.
 Anderson, wishing to "extend the musicianship" of the band and its new music, wanted to capitalise on its now larger fanbase and attempt "more adventurous" songs for the album.
 Horn was not interested, however, and isolated Anderson from the writing process until songs were near complete.
-Anderson called it a "big mistake" as he wanted to encourage Rabin to "jump on a Stravinsky-ism" and "go crazy wild" with musical ideas.
+Anderson looked back on this decision as a "big mistake" as he wanted to encourage Rabin to "jump on a Stravinsky-ism" and "go crazy wild" with musical ideas.
 Kaye recalled that the band had no preconceived ideas, that Rabin had amassed lots of songs, many of which were already arranged and had lyrics, but did not force them upon the group because he wanted the writing to be a group effort.
 Kaye had little interest in songs based on improvisation.

 The album's title derived from a quote from the band's concert film, 9012Live (1985).
 During one of the colourised segments at the end of the film, one of the actors says "It's the rhythm of big generators", which stuck with the group.